Meet your HouseProud Management Board

 Maari holds an BA(Hons) in Community Studies and postgraduate awards in Social Work and Leadership and Management.
 She has previously sat on the Board for Galop and the Persian LGBT Advisory Service.

 Pamela Sinnott is the Commercial Manager for Care and Support at Notting Hill Genesis.
 Notting Hill Genesis is one of the largest housing associations in London and the south-east, providing homes to over 170,000 people in over 64,000 properties across the capital, home counties and East Anglia.
 Pamela joined Notting Hill Housing in 2015.
 Pamela is responsible for leading the commercial development of care and support services for older people, successfully growing the turnover of the department year on year in line with the demand for housing care and support from and increasingly ageing population.

 Pamela has a 25 year track record of working in social housing within care and support, prior to working for Notting Hill Housing, Pamela led the commercial development of Metropolitan HA’s care and support directorate for over 8 years, having previously worked for Threshold Housing.

 Pamela has a keen interest in diversity and inclusion which has seen her chair a number of successful LGBT staff and resident network groups including HouseProud.
 She has also worked with colleagues to support an annual International Women’s Day event across social housing in London and several BAME events.

-This year Pamela is the winner of Inclusivity Champion in the Women in Housing Awards 2018
+Pamela was the winner of Inclusivity Champion in the Women in Housing Awards 2018

 We'd love to hear from you!
 The quickest way is send us an email by filling the form .